peteroupc/Numbers/docs/PeterO.Numbers.EDecimals.md

  Shifts the digits of an arbitrary-precision decimal number's mantissa.

        <b>Parameters:</b>

  * <i>ed</i>: An arbitrary-precision number containing the mantissa to shift.

  * <i>ed2</i>: An arbitrary-precision number indicating the number of digits to shift the first operand's mantissa.
 Must be an integer with an exponent of 0.
-If this parameter is positive, the mantissa is shifted to the left by the given number of digits .
+If this parameter is positive, the mantissa is shifted to the left by the given number of digits.
 If this parameter is negative, the mantissa is shifted to the right by the given number of digits.

  * <i>ec</i>: An arithmetic context to control the precision of arbitrary-precision numbers.
 Can be null.